Image Optimizer

 Here’s a shortlist of things that Image Optimizer is doing:

-1. Only jpeg images are optimized.
-Other media like pnggifsvg, or .mp4 are not handled at this time, though optimizing additional file types is planned.
+are not handled at this time, though optimizing additional file types is on the roadmap. - Only

 note